zhijing-jin/ARTS_TestSet/README.md

   margin-left: auto;
   margin-right: auto; "/>

-## Aspect Probing Results
-We probed nine ABSA models (as mentioned in our paper).
-- Their outputs on SemEval 2014 are in the [output](output) folder.

 ### Aspect Probing Results
 We probed nine ABSA models (as mentioned in our paper).
 - Their outputs on SemEval 2014 are in the [output](output) folder.